-You already imagine yourself sailing down the Grand Canal in a gondola, strolling through the streets of Florence, and gazing with awe mixed with reverence at the Colosseum.
-But won't there be something else missing from the list?
+You’ve booked your trip to Italy, and you’re already dreaming of sailing down the Grand Canal in a gondola, strolling through the streets of Florence, and gazing with awe and respect at the Colosseum.
+But planning an itinerary of 2 weeks in Italy is no easy task.

 2 weeks in Italy: some tips to get you started